 Here's the final part of the huge discussion which broke out on facebook after my post on the liberal arts (part two, part three, part four, part five, part six):

 Matt Might be a problem with medium.
 You read the cartoon, processed it and then wrote an angry post in response.
 Your readers read an angry post, and then, maybe, read the cartoon.
 So I reacted to your words, not theirs.
 And I stand by my characterization of your words.
 Sorry.
 I think you overstate the wretched existence faced by someone who learns a trade and you overstate the blissful intellectual mental utopia enjoyed by anyone who studied the liberal arts.
 It might have been for contrast or it might have been because you were so torqued.
-Or both.
+Or both.'Nuff said.

 One assertion that I've made that you haven't addressed is that this is total troll bait.
 Somewhere Rush Limbaugh is sitting by the pool having his feet rubbed by pre-teen illegal immigrant girls and drinking baby blood chortling away at how made he made all the liberals this time.
 I don't think most people actually buy the premise here and this cartoon should be ignored.